HL7/cql/input/pages/03-developersguide.md

 The FHIRPath syntax is designed as a fluent API, meaning that operations are invoked using a dot-invocation syntax.
 This functionality is supported in CQL using a syntactic method construct, similar to a lambda function, that allows the invocation to be rewritten as an equivalent function call.
 The method definition is allowed to declare special variables such as [.id]#$this# that can be addressed in the body of the method.

 This mechanism is then used to implement the FHIRPath operators, which are rewritten via the lambda replacement as direct invocations of CQL.
-The detailed equivalents for all FHIRPath operations are defined in the link:16-i-fhirpathtranslation.html[FHIRPath Function Translation Appendix].
+The detailed equivalents for all FHIRPath operations are defined in the [FHIRPath Function Translation Appendix](16-i-fhirpathtranslation.html).

 The _disable-method-invocation_ option controls whether or not method-style invocation is allowed in the translator.